hirosystems/stacks.js/PULL_REQUEST_TEMPLATE.md

 1. Motivation for change
 2. What was changed
+3. How does this impact application developers
-3. Link to relevant issues and documentation
+4. Link to relevant issues and documentation

 Example:
 *As a Blockstack developer, I would like to encrypt files using the app private key.
 This is needed because storing unencrypted files is unacceptable.
 This pull request adds the* `*encryptContent*` *function which will take a string and encrypt it using the app private key.
 For details refer to issue #123*